qudou/xmlplus/README.md

 <a href="https://www.npmjs.com/package/xmlplus"><img src="https://img.shields.io/npm/v/xmlplus.svg" alt="Version"></a>
 <a href="https://www.npmjs.com/package/xmlplus"><img src="https://img.shields.io/npm/l/xmlplus.svg" alt="License"></a>

-Xmlplus is a JavaScript framework，It can not only run in the browser side, but also in the server side.
+Xmlplus is a JavaScript framework，It can not only run on the browser side, but also on the server side.
 For more information, see [http://xmlplus.net](http://xmlplus.net).

 [![NPM](https://nodei.co/npm/xmlplus.png?downloads=true&start=true)](https://nodei.co/npm/xmlplus/)